 If the payment has successfully gone through, you should be given a PDF receipt and your Bridging Visa Information page on ImmiAccount will display the status of your application as “Submitted [date]”.

 Update: As of 1 July 2019, the application fee for Bridging Visa B has increased to $155AUD.

 IMMI BVB Grant Notification

 I’d previously heard that Home Affairs might only grant your BVB a week before your travel dates, so I was prepared to settle in for a long (and somewhat stressful) wait.
 Thankfully, that was far from the case!
 I applied on a Friday afternoon (5 weeks before my trip) and received my BVB via email the following Monday morning.
+My second BVB was exactly the same.
 Of course, everyone’s wait time will depend on personal circumstances and how busy Home Affairs is, but it’s nice to know that a long wait isn’t a guarantee with this visa.

 I hope this information has been helpful and I wish you so much luck on your Australian Partner Visa journey!
 Feel free to ask any questions below and I will do my very best to answer them.

 * I am not a migration agent or affiliated with Home Affairs in any way, so all the information provided in these posts and in the comments below is based entirely on my own experience and my own understanding of the application process.